oslokommune/okdata-aws/README.md

 ### Usage

-Wrap your lambda handler with `logging_wrapper`.
+Wrap your Lambda handler with `logging_wrapper`.
 Badabing badabom, you're good to go!

 You can set the service name using the `logging.init` method, or configure it